 But another great way to remember your favorite meals is to add a link to the actual recipe in your Google Calendar notes!

 Once you are ready to cook, all you have to do is click on the link and follow the instructions!

 How about a ready-to-play Google Calendar Meal Planner?

-If you want to test out Google Calendar for your meal planning adventure, I put together a week worth of delicious meals for you, with links to quick, easy and healthy recipes.
-Each entry has healthy options for omnivores and for vegetarian and vegan friends!
+If you want to test out Google Calendar for your meal planning adventure, I put together a week worth of delicious meals for you, with links to quick, easy, and healthy recipes.
+Each entry has healthy options for omnivores and vegetarian and vegan friends!

 MAKE SURE YOU DOWNLOAD THIS ON YOUR DESKTOP PC OR LAPTOP!

 How to install your Meal Planning Google Calendar

 1. Download my ready-to-use Google Calendar here.

 2. On your computer, open Google Calendar (remember, this only works on Desktop)!